 Our pick: Lyman likes the Brooks Launch for its versatility.
 You can also try the Nike Air Zoom Zerra Kiger 5, which has some weight and cushioning to handle tough terrain.

-Fitness Boxing Class
+The Best Shoes for Fitness Boxing Class

 In boxing classes, you're throwing punches fast and shifting your feet in a matter of seconds.
 "Quick feet and moderate support are important, so look for a shoe that allows you freedom of movement but protects your ankle when shuffling back and forth," says Canuso.
 You'll need traditional boxing shoes if you plan on getting in the ring for real, but you can ease in with some solid cross-trainers first.